All activities should be supervised by an adult. We may earn money or products from the companies mentioned in this post.

 And once all the tasks are done, give them a big hug for completing their routine!

-The more they complete the tasks, the easier they will become, until one day, they won’t need the chart at all!
+The more they complete the tasks, the easier they will become, until one day, they won’t need the checklists at all!
 It will just have become their established routine.

-To get instant access to the Free Routine Charts, enter your name and email into the form below and click the “Get it now!” button.
+To get instant access to the Free Routine Checklist, enter your name and email into the form below and click the “Get it now!” button.